SisuStake/Secret-Hackathon/README.md

     - Be able to use NFT with wrapped assets to borrow SILK using Shade Borrow with an LTV of 90%

-5. Be able to borrow SILK using the NFT
+5. Be able to borrow SILK using the NFT up to a 90% LTV

 6. Bonus Features: